[LUM#14] Bottling France

 Asset or handicap?

-However, Carole Maurel insists that the results obtained testify to the potential to be exploited: "Size is a resource, and French producers can still make a lot of progress on the storytelling specific to their company and to our country's winegrowing tradition, which are real strengths on the international market.
-This is something that small producers can do more easily than large ones.
-It remains to be seen how the wine industry will be able to adapt to the storms ahead.
-"Between the Brexit, the Trump tax and covid, it's a real fireworks display," lament the two researchers.
-Enough to turn the wine market... sour.
+However, the results obtained demonstrate the potential to be exploited, insists Carole Maurel: "Size is a resource, and French producers can still make significant progress in terms of storytelling specific to their company and to our country's wine-growing tradition, which are real strengths on the international market.
+This is something that small producers can do more easily than large ones. " It remains to be seen how the wine industry will be able to adapt to the storms ahead.
+"Between Brexit, Trump's tariffs, and COVID, it's a real fireworks display, " lament the two researchers.
+Enough to turn the wine market sour.

-*Montpellier Research en Management (UM - Université de Perpignan Via
+*Montpellier Research Management (UM – University of Perpignan Via

 Domitia, Montpellier Business School)